 You probably know that a strong human core reduces and prevents injuries, but did you know that the same concept holds true for our dogs?

-Check out Missy & Buzz in below video to see what doggie pushups look like:
+Check out Missy & Buzz in the video below to see what doggie pushups look like:

 So How Do I Teach Doggie Pushups?